Not sure where you want to travel in the USA in spring?

 Outdoor life is celebrated in the springtime.
 Locals and tourists alike flock to the many restaurants in Phoenix as most have outdoor patios or large glass windows that open to enjoy this glorious time of year.
 It’s a foodie’s paradise with lots of amazing restaurants.

 Hiking is a popular thing to do in and around the city.
 There are large desert parks in all parts of the city.
-Take a day trip to the beautiful red rock buttes of Sedona or visit the 14k-foot Humphreys Peak in Flagstaff if you’re up for a real challenge.

 If you’re a baseball fan, spring training is a big hit in Phoenix, and 15 teams come to practice here.
 If golf is more your sport of choice, there are over 200 beautiful courses to choose from, most of which are public.